www.LinuxHowtos.org

 - stored into a file by given the option -o ~|~--output file_name

-- the usage of the groff program and pointers to the documentation and availability of the groff system.
-The main source of information for the groff system is the groff info(1) file.
+- describes the usage of the groff command and contains pointers to further documentation of the groff system.

-- transform a PDF file into a Postscript format.
+- transforms a PDF file into a PostScript format.